ddella/open-smart-joystick/README.md

 ## Acknowledgments

-* Thanks to Bill Westfield for his optiLoader
+* Thanks to Bill Westfield for his optiLoader.
-* Inspiration from intial code of OPEN-SMART.
-Nice schematic from Jack and Fred Chu.
+* Inspiration from OPEN-SMART's intial code.
+(Jack and Fred Chu ???).